qiling9760/sep11-freedom-project/blog/entry01.md

     - `+` sign or no sign makes it go right `move(10,+20)`, `-` sign makes it go left `move(10,-20)`.

 ## EDP
 I think I am in the **Research** and **Brainstorm** steps of the EDP.
-I am learning on my tool and finding things that I can use in my game.
+I am learning my tool and finding things that I can use in my game.
 I am also brainstorming and adjusting my game.
 I am thinking about what my game should include, and how should the elements work.

 ## Skills
 ### Communication